This post may contain affiliate links, read my disclosure page here

 I Googled the heck out of the keywords ‘how to write your very first blog post’.
 All I got was conflicting answers.
 Every post I read gave me a different answer.

 I ended up back to square one.
 Frustrated to say the least.
-But then I realised, all my research was not for nothing.
+But then I realized, all my research was not for nothing.
 I did learn a few things from those posts that I read on how to write your first blog post.

 Read on to learn how and what to write as your very first blog post.